On 11.01.2016 12:08, Marius Vollmer wrote:

 about the results to actually do something about it in a timely

-That doesn't mean that you can't test rawhide kubernetes RPMs.
-You would
+That doesn't mean that you can't test rawhide kubernetes.
+You would just

 This might all have changed, but once Fedora 24 is branched, I think